Tudat/tudat/tutorials/jsonInterface/customJsonApp.rst

       resetDynamicsSimulator( );
   }

 Note that each of the methods called by this method is also virtual.
 This means that a derived class of :class:`JsonSimulationManager` can be created if a custom implementation of any of these methods is needed.
 The method :literal:`updateSettingsFromJSONObject` is generally not overridden, as it is dangerous to modify the order in which each of the virtual methods is called.
-In one *does* want to modify this method, the following has to be taken into account:
+If one *does* want to modify this method, the following has to be taken into account:

   - The default implementation of :literal:`resetBodies` uses the integrator settings' initial time to interpolate the ephemeris of celestial bodies if Spice is enabled and the key :jsonkey:`spice.preloadEpehemeris` is set to :literal:`true`.